icsm-au/transformation_grids/README.md

 Detailed information on Australian datums and transformations between them is available in the GDA2020 Technical Manual available at [http://www.icsm.gov.au/gda/tech.html](http://www.icsm.gov.au/gda/tech.html) - in particular Chapter 3 and Appendix B describe the transformation methods including background to and area of application of the transformation files.

+Development of the GDA2020 Transformation Grids is detailed in the document *GDA2020 Transformation Grid Development Summary*

 ## Description of the Transformation Grids
 ### AGD66 <> GDA94